 Protecting Yourself from Online Dangers

 When I embarked on my mission to block websites on Safari, one major concern I had was adult content and pornography.
+I was especially interested in understanding what does porn do to the brain, and how exposure affects digital well-being and relationships.

 It also sets an unrealistic portrayal of relationships and intimacy in pornography.
 These depictions can warp our understanding of healthy relationships and set unreasonable expectations, leading to dissatisfaction and conflict in our personal lives.

 If this is something you’re worried about, Canopy’s porn blocker for adults features can help.
-Download the app today.

 Porn isn’t the only danger on the web.
 You may want to block gambling sites, restrict access to violent sites, or even curb your shopping addiction by blocking your favorite store.